hefvcjm/map_scan/README.md

 # map_scan
-Using ray-cast to generate virtual LaserScan data in given map, only work for 2D robot.
+Using ray-cast to generate virtual LaserScan data in given map, only work for 2D mobile robot.

 # Instructions
 map_scan is a ros package which implements `ray-cast` to generate virtual `LaserScan` data in given map.
 It's very appriciated that the [amcl](https://github.com/ros-planning/navigation.git) had implemented the beam ray-cast wonderfully.
 And in this package, it will use the beam ray-cast provided by amcl and just modify it a little.